peterpjaspers/yet-another-make/doc/yam.md

   - The number of available processor cores
 - The computer hardware, speed of I/O system
 - The overhead of the build system
+    - Determine minimum set of commands to be up-to-date

 The first three factors are not determined by the build system.
 Build system overhead consists of: